oisdk/site/posts/2018-02-17-single-pass-huffman.markdown

 2. Build a priority queue from that frequency table.
 3. Iteratively pop elements and combine them (into Huffman trees) from the queue until there's only one left.
 4. That Huffman tree can be used to construct the mapping from items back to their Huffman codes.
-5. Traverse the input again, using the constructed mapping to replace elements wit their codes.
+5. Traverse the input again, using the constructed mapping to replace elements with their codes.

-Now, in the "one-pass" version, we can't skip these steps: I just want to only walk over every data structure once.
+We can't *skip* any of these steps: we can try perform them all at once, though.

-For the multi-pass version, this is what we'll need.
-First, a frequency table:
+Let's write the multi-pass version first.
+We'll need the frequency table:

 ```haskell
 frequencies :: Ord a => [a] -> Map a Int
 frequencies = Map.fromListWith (+) . map (flip (,) 1)
 ```

-Then, a heap, ordered on the frequencies of its elements (I'm using a skew heap here):
+And a heap, ordered on the frequencies of its elements (I'm using a skew heap here):

 ```haskell
 data Heap a